All Episodes

 I mean, does she need to do a Frank Underwood kind of a situation where she's caught murdering somebody?

-She she needs to go to jail.
+She needs to go to jail.

 That's all I got to say about that.

-Well, if there's I can say this, and Harlan, thank you for the kind words and thank you for calling in.
+Well, if there's, I can say this, and Harlan, thank you for the kind words and thank you for calling in.

 If there is any room at all for prosecutorial discretion to be applied for a Clinton breach of one kind or another, there will be no charges brought.

-It would have to be something so brazen and so outlandish and so uh completely beyond the pale.
+It would have to be something so brazen and so outlandish and so completely beyond the pale.

-She's done a lot of stuff, but no, there's not going to be something that gets her prosecuted.
+He's done a lot of stuff, but no, there's not going to be something that gets her prosecuted.

-Those who think that there's going to be some revelation from this FBI investigation of the emails, by the way, I think you're going to be very disappointed, just as I said early on, you're likely to be quite disappointed if you think that the Benghazi investigations are going to uncover anything other than the Clinton and really Clinton and Obama slow roll on that, which is what they did.
+Just as I said early on, you're likely to be quite disappointed if you think that the Benghazi investigations are going to uncover anything other than the Clinton and really Clinton and Obama slow roll on that, which is what they did.

 But that was all they had to do.

-By the time we found out that, yeah, they'd made the stuff up about the video, and it had all passed.
+By the time we found out that, yeah, they'd made the stuff up about the video and it had all passed.

-Obama had been re-elected, and as you see, not that many people really seem to care.
+And as you see, not that many people really seem to care.

-Not enough people care, I should say, for it to matter, which is again not a good commentary.
+Not enough people care, I should say, for it to matter, which is, again, not a good commentary.

-I promise we'll get into some happy it's New Year's Eve coming up.
+It's New Year's Eve coming up.

 We'll get into some happy stuff soon.